myheast333/thermodynamic-arrow-substrate/validation_protocol.md

 plt.show()

-###Step 4: Statistical Significance Testing
+Step 4: Statistical Significance Testing
 To claim a detection, the peak must meet stringent statistical criteria:
-Frequency Match: The detected peak must be within 10% of the expected orbital frequency (i.e., |fdetected - forb| / forb ≤ 0.1).
+1.Frequency Match: The detected peak must be within 10% of the expected orbital frequency (i.e., |fdetected - forb| / forb ≤ 0.1).
-Signal-to-Noise Ratio (SNR): Calculate the SNR by dividing the peak PSD value by the median noise floor in a nearby frequency band (e.g., 1e-4 to 3e-4 Hz).
+2.Signal-to-Noise Ratio (SNR): Calculate the SNR by dividing the peak PSD value by the median noise floor in a nearby frequency band (e.g., 1e-4 to 3e-4 Hz).
 SNR ≥ 3 is a minimum threshold.
-p-value: Perform a statistical test (e.g., based on the Chi-square distribution for Welch's PSD) to ensure the probability of the peak being a noise fluctuation is p ≤ 0.01.
+3.p-value: Perform a statistical test (e.g., based on the Chi-square distribution for Welch's PSD) to ensure the probability of the peak being a noise fluctuation is p ≤ 0.01.

-###Step 5: Multi-Day and Cross-Validation
+Step 5: Multi-Day and Cross-Validation
-Persistence: The signal should be present consistently across multiple, non-overlapping segments of the data (e.g., weekly or monthly chunks).
+Persistence: The signal should be present consistently across multiple, non-overlapping segments of the data (e.g., weekly or monthly chunks).
-Orbital Correlation: For missions with variable orbits, the signal frequency should correlate with the actual, instantaneous orbital frequency.
+Orbital Correlation: For missions with variable orbits, the signal frequency should correlate with the actual, instantaneous orbital frequency.
-.
-Validation Criteria
+5. Validation Criteria
-表格
 Criterion	Threshold	Method
 Primary: Frequency Match	Within 10% of forb	Peak detection in PSD
 Primary: Statistical Significance	p-value ≤ 0.01	Chi-square or equivalent test